Best Day Trips From Split, Croatia – Beautiful Places Near Split

-Another one of my favorite places in Croatia: Sibenik.
+Another one of my favorite places in Croatia and a beautiful place near Split is: Sibenik.
 I almost skipped it, but luckily, I decided to go and I highly recommend a visit here.

 If you are short on time, you can combine it with a trip to Trogir, which is just south of the town, but it is also a good individual day trip from Split.